Mary E. (Younkin) Stewart was born on Christmas Eve 1854 in Addison, Somerset County, PA, the daughter of Henry F. and Mary (King) Younkin.

 Mary survived him by less than two years.
 She died in Clay County, KS on Nov.
 18, 1879 at the young age of 24 years, 10 months and 24 days.

 Her remains were entombed in the Timber Creek Cemetery near Wakefield.
 [Find-a-Grave]

-On her grave marker were inscribed these words, written by Englishman Sir E.B.
-Lytton:
+On her grave marker was inscribed an epitaph written by Englishman Sir E.B.
+Lytton